vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 you, O masters of yoga, should return to Me.
 (SPS 167.120)

 The first disciple, Kuśika/Kauśika, is born in Ujjain and initiated there by Siva’s incarnation himself, just as is in Kaun ´ . ḍinya’s version of the story (above, n.
 7 on p.
 529 and p.
 542).
-But the venue has changeḍThe initiation according to the Skandapurāṇa takes place in the cremation ground instead of a temple.
+But the venue has changed.
+The initiation according to the Skandapurāṇa takes place in the cremation ground instead of a temple.
 The Lord, smeared with ashes, is said to hold a firebrand (ulmuka) in his left hand (SPS 167.127 f.).
 This seems appropriate for a cremation ground and may suggest that the initiation included branding.
 Although it is tempting to hypothesize that the ascetic’s club has been mistakenly interpreted for what was originally a firebrand, this hypothesis has to be discarded, not only because of what has been said above, but also, more importantly, because images of Lakulīśa with a firebrand have never come to light and the ulmuka is elsewhere never mentioned as one of his potential attributes.
 On the other hand, the firebrand as an attribute is found in some later images of Siva as a teacher, in ´ his so-called ‘Daks.in. ām¯urti’.
 21

-The ancient cremation ground in Ujjain has been identifieḍLocally known as Kumhār T. ekd.ī, this site was the subject of preliminary explorations by M.B.
+The ancient cremation ground in Ujjain has been identified.
+Locally known as Kumhār T. ekd.ī, this site was the subject of preliminary explorations by M.B.
 Garde in the season of 1938–39.
 Discovered there were skeletons in sitting posture, reflecting the normal way of interning yogins.
 Kuśika may have been one of them.
 22 The specification of these four disciples in the Skandapurāṇa allows us to catch a glimpse of the spread and ramification of the movement; it will be our subject in the final part of this essay.